roblevay/T1987/Lab 06 Statistics and indexes.md

 * Turn on **Include Actual Execution Plan** (Ctrl+M).
 * Run the query and click on the **Execution Plan** tab
 * Hover the mouse pointer over the **Table Scan** operator
 * Run and compare **Estimated Number of Rows for all executions vs Actual Number of Rows for all executions** on the plan.
-They will probably not b the same.
+They will probably not be the same.

 ```sql
 SELECT COUNT(*)